 Of course, the only practical way for most private investors to invest in gold is through exchange-traded funds.
-The largest gold ETF, the $63bn SPDR Gold Trust (NYSE: GLD.US), has slipped 1.2% to $161.70 since last week, while London-listed Gold Bullion Securities (LSE: GBS) has gained 0.67% to $161.23 over the same period.
-Over the last 12 months, shareholders of Gold Bullion Securities have seen their holdings rise by 1.6%, while SPDR Gold Trust holders have gained 2.0%.
+The largest gold ETF, the $63bn SPDR Gold Trust (NYSE: GLD.US), slipped 1.1% to close at $152.81 on Friday, while London-listed Gold Bullion Securities (LSE: GBS) fell 2.4% to $151.10 last week.
+So far this year, shareholders of Gold Bullion Securities have seen the value of their holdings fall by 5.8%, while the value of SPDR Gold Trust shares has fallen by 5.7%.

 Gold's big movers

 Many investors prefer to invest in gold-mining stocks, rather than gold itself, as gold miners are able to use their operational gearing to outperform the price of gold.
-Let's take a look at some gold stocks that have gained strongly recently.
+Let's take a look at three gold stocks that outperformed the yellow metal last week.